kuantingchen04/google-test-template/README.md

 # google-test-template
 >A Google Test Quickstart Template for setting up tests using CMake.

->Googletest libraries are prebuilt to run on Ubuntu 64bits in thirdparty directory.
+>Tested on Ubuntu x64, MacOS, and Android v7a.

 ### Check usage in test directory
 ```